 So how can you help your team scale up results?

-- Train your team and customer empathy
+- Train your team on building customer empathy

 - Empathy index your marketing messages